EricL521/Soldier-Tycoon/README.md

 - Added cookies where it saves your progress for up to 2 weeks of inactivity when you close the game.

 # Bug Tracker
-Cookies do not draw soldiers to the screen upon relogging.
+Cookies do not draw soldiers to the screen upon relogging, and raiders and soldiers do not shoot upon relogging.